 Examples of Magic or Occult “healing” and its Consequences

-The following are several examples of those subjected to torment by demons (though they may not have known demons were the root cause of their torment) because of the practice of charming or has received “healing” from charming:
+The following are several examples of those subjected to torment by demons (though they may not have known demons were the root cause of their torment) because of the practice of charming or have received “healing” from charming:

 “A girl was charmed at the age of three.
 As far back as she can remember, she has suffered from depression, suicidal thoughts, self-tormenting ideas, and numerous accidents.
 In one year, she had three concussions.
 Her brother, who was also subjected to a magic charms, suffers from the same mental disorders.
 He is unruly and afflicted with suicidal thoughts.
 He has finally developed a compulsion to kill children in the name of God.